Pittsburgh Bike Share

 Pittsburgh Bike Share launched the Healthy Ride system through the funding efforts of local foundations, through the assistance from a Congestion Mitigation and Air Quality Improvement (CMAQ) grant from the Federal Highway Administration, and through support from our advertising sponsors.
 The following foundations have been instrumental:

-The Healthy Ride hardware and software is provided by nextbike, a global player in the bike share industry based in Leipzig Germany.
-Nextbike provides or operates bike share systems in over 120 cities worldwide and has partnered with Pittsburgh Bike Share to launch the first nextbike system here in the US.
+The Healthy Ride hardware and software is provided by nextbike, a global player in the bike share industry based in Leipzig, Germany.
+Nextbike provides and/or operates bike share systems in over 120 cities worldwide and has partnered with Pittsburgh Bike Share to launch the first nextbike system here in the US.
 With their years of experience in the industry, nextbike provides supplemental phone support for the Healthy Ride system during off-peak hours.